Being a Teaching Assistant

 - TAing a diverse classroom/intercultural communication

-- Take a course that addresses intercultural communication such as: TATP, TCC, CCC
+- Take a course that addresses intercultural communication such as: TATP, CCC

 - Communication Strategies for International Graduate Students (e-manual)

 - Michigan State Best Practices for Classroom management (pdf)

 - Writing Support Handouts - explanations and examples of university appropriate English language grammar and style from the Writing Support Centre